tradle/why-hypercore/FAQ.md

 ### Is there a discovery system to learn what feeds the other peer shares?

 Yes.
-Managed by Corestore, or community provided multifeed.
+Managed by Corestore, or by the community-provided multifeed.

 Need help with this.

 ### Help me picture use cases for Hyperswarm?